-Oral candidiasis (or candidal stomatitis, oropharyngeal candidiasis and moniliasis) is the specific oral mycosis caused by yeast-like fungi of Candida genus.
+Oral candidiasis (or candidal stomatitis, oropharyngeal candidiasis, and moniliasis) is the specific oral mycosis caused by yeast-like fungi of the Candida genus.

-More than 50% of disease cases are related with commonly spread fungi Candida albicans; other causative species for candidiasis in descending rate are C. tropicalis, C. glabrata, C. parapsilosis, or C. krusei.
+More than 50% of disease cases are related to commonly spread fungi Candida albicans; other causative species for candidiasis in descending rate are C. tropicalis, C. glabrata, C. parapsilosis, or C. krusei.

 C. albicans pertain to normal representatives of oral microflora, where they can be found in modest amounts.
 However, in some specified conditions these fungal members exert serious opportunistic infections rendering local or severe systemic disease.

 C. albicans are dimorphic fungi.
-In mouth they are often present as yeast forms or blastospores with questionable virulence whereas mould-like fungal hyphal forms are capable of invading host tissues.
-Transition between these two phases largely depends on changes of environmental conditions.
+In the mouth, they are often present as yeast forms or blastospores with questionable virulence whereas mold-like fungal hyphal forms are capable of invading host tissues.

-In addition candidae create pseudohyphae – long filaments composed of oval fungal cells that are closely attached on their poles.
-It occurs due to incomplete separation of cells after division.
+In addition, candidae create pseudohyphae – long filaments composed of oval fungal cells that are closely attached to their poles.
+It occurs due to the incomplete separation of cells after division.

-Candidiasis affects newborns and infants, but most of all – inmunocompromised persons, namely patients with HIV infection and acquired immunodeficiency syndrome (AIDS); patients with cancer under cytostatic chemotherapy; patients, treated with antibiotics of broad spectrum of action with deep oral or intestinal dysbiosis.
+Candidiasis affects newborns and infants, but most of all – immunocompromised persons, namely patients with HIV infection and acquired immunodeficiency syndrome (AIDS); patients with cancer under cytostatic chemotherapy; patients, treated with antibiotics of a broad spectrum of action with deep oral or intestinal dysbiosis.

 There are 3 main forms of oral candidiasis:

 Pseudomembranous candidiasis, or thrush, demonstrates white pseudomembranous spots upon oral mucosa that contain epithelial and fungal cells mixed with fibrin and cellular decay.
-The covering film is easily removed showing red mucosal bottom.
-These lesions usually affect tongue, palate and buccal epithelium.
+The covering film is easily removed showing the red mucosal bottom.
+These lesions usually affect the tongue, palate, and buccal epithelium.

 Chronic pseudomembranous candidiasis arises mainly in immunocompromised persons, e.g., HIV patients.

-In most cases this fungal infection is the result of long-term antibiotic treatment or corticosteroid therapy.
-That’s why it is often named as “antibiotic induced stomatitis” or “antibiotic sore mouth”.
+In most cases, this fungal infection is the result of long-term antibiotic treatment or corticosteroid therapy.
+That’s why it is often named “antibiotic-induced stomatitis” or “antibiotic sore mouth”.

 Erythematous illness covers up to 60% of total oral candidiasis if taken with related clinical forms such as angular stomatitis and denture-related stomatitis.
 The latter is associated with chronic erythematous candidiasis.

-Hyperplastic candidiasis is a seldom form of disease with the incidence of about 5%.
+Hyperplastic candidiasis is a seldom form of the disease with an incidence of about 5%.

 Denture related stomatitis is a low or moderate inflammatory complication that affects edentulous elderly adults wearing oral appliances (dentures).

-Dominating causative agents in this pathology are candida fungi (above 90% of total number of cases).
-Thus the disease is commonly termed as “Candida-associated denture induced stomatitis” or CADIS.
+Dominating causative agents in this pathology are candida fungi (above 90% of the total number of cases).
+Thus the disease is commonly termed “Candida-associated denture-induced stomatitis” or CADIS.

-Chronic denture related stomatitis creates the stable reservoir for candidal infection that in worsen conditions may expand to other areas of oral cavity.
+Chronic denture-related stomatitis creates the stable reservoir for the candidal infection that in worsened conditions may expand to other areas of the oral cavity.

 Microbial smears are examined by Gram stain demonstrating gram-positive candidal cells with pseudohyphae.